Ice Fishing Equipment Tips

 Ice Fishing Huts, Tents, Shelters and Heaters

-A portable ice hut or fishing tent is a comfortable addition to the ice fishing gear if you plan to spend long hours on the lake.
+An ice hut or fishing tent is a comfortable addition to the ice fishing gear if you plan to spend long hours on the lake.
 The best beginner ice fishing hut or tent is a portable model that can be easily moved around.
-If you go for the shelter, why not stay warm with a portable heater.

 Metal Ice Cleats, Shovel and GPS

-Using these on your boots makes walking on the ice much easier and safer.
+Using metal cleats on your boots makes walking on the ice much easier and safer.
 The last thing you want to do is slip and crack your skull when scrambling to get to the line when a fish takes your bait.

 You may need to dig down through the snow to reach the ice.
 A small shovel with a folding handle works well.